gabolsgabs/DALI/README.md

       words_in_line, _ = dali_code.unroll(my_line, depth=0, output=[])
       notes_in_line, _ = dali_code.unroll(my_line, depth=1, output=[])

+# 4- Correcting Annotations.

+Up to now, we are facing only global alignment problems.
+You can change this alignment by modifying the offset and frame rate parameters.
+The original ones are stored at:

+      print(entry.annotations['annot_param'])
+      {'offset': float(a_number), 'fr': float(a_number)}

+If you find a better parameters set you can modified the annotations using the function dali_code.change_time():

+      dali_code.change_time(entry, new_offset, new_fr)
+      # The default new_offset and new_fr are entry.annotations['annot_param']

+We encourage you to send us your parameters in order to improve DALI.

 _____
-If you have any question you can contact us at:
+You can contact us at:

 > dali dot dataset at gmail dot com